aspnet/samples/samples/aspnet/WebApi/Elmah/ReadMe.txt

 exception occurs.

-An application have multiple exception loggers, which allows through ELMAH as well as other mecanisms at the same time.
+An application have multiple exception loggers, which allows through ELMAH as well as other mechanisms at the same time.

 The ElmahExceptionLogger is intended to be re-used as-is by any Web API application using WebHost.